 Medical identity theft is by far one of the more distressing types of identity theft.
 You can find out one day that in a short span of time, thousands and thousands of dollars worth of medical bills have been accumulated in your name.
 To make matters worse, your own insurance may not even cover any medical expenses that you have for yourself because your benefits have been exhausted.
 There are even future implications if the thieve’s medical information ends up mixed up with your own medical records.

 If you know yourself to have a pretty good credit score and you end up denied for a loan, that is a red flag that your identity was stolen.
 Go ahead and access your credit report to see the discrepancies.
 Also keep in mind that if you are turned down for a loan, you are entitled to know why.

 8. Your checkbook or credit card go missing

 We have all looked for a checkbook or credit card and assume that it has been misplaced in your home somewhere.
 This could be the case, but do keep in mind that a decent percentage of identity theft is actually committed by someone you know.
 This could be a friend, family member, neighbor or any other acquaintance.

 9. You get a new credit card in the mail

 If you happen to receive a credit card in the mail that you did not apply for, you guessed it, someone may have applied for it using your name.
 Any welcome letters from credit card companies that you have not contacted is also a sign of identity theft.

-10. Bills stop arriving in the mail
+10. Bills stop arriving in the mail can mean identity theft

 If you stop getting important pieces of mail like a bank statement or utility bill, this could mean someone has changed your address or someone is stealing your mail from your mailbox.